51sec/camera/README.md

 - on the mobile devices, phone or tablet, it will use front camera to take the photo.
 - https connection will be required for most of browsers.
 Using http, most browsers will not be able to get Camera permission.

+Note: Heroku free tier does not provide web service for free anymore.
+Please use other free php website privider to build this one.
+Try to find free website provider from this blog post: https://blog.51sec.org/2022/10/popular-free-web-hosting-summary.html

 Try this app using Heroku.[![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?template=https://github.com/51sec/camera/master)

 You can modify home.php file line 46 for photo.php file location.